Learning Action Conditions from Instructional Manuals for Instruction Understanding: Training With Weak Supervision

 \subsection{Linking Heuristics}

-The goal of incorporating certain heuristics is to perform rule-based determination of the linkage (\ie the action-condition dependency) between text segments within an article.
-We mainly consider heuristics that are widely applicable to all kinds of instructional data, as long as they share similar (step-by-step) written style.
-There are four types of heuristics incorporated: (1) \textbf{Keywords:} certain keywords are hypothesized to show strong implication of conditions such as \textit{if}, \textit{before}, \textit{after}; (2) \textbf{Key entity tracing:} text segments that share the same key entities are likely indicating dependencies; (3) \textbf{Co-reference} resolution technique is adopted to supplement (2); (4) \textbf{Event temporal relations:} we incorporate temporal resolution technique to handle scenarios when narrative order does not align with the \textit{actual} temporal order of the events.
+The goal of designing certain heuristics is to perform a rule-based determination of the linkage (its direction and the condition label).
+Our design intuition is to harness dependency knowledge by exploiting relations between actions and entities (\textit{entity-level}), certain linguistic patterns (\textit{phrase-level}), and \textit{event-level} information, which should be widely applicable to all kinds of instructional data.
+Concretely, we design four types of heuristics: (1) \textbf{Keywords:} certain keywords are hypothesized to show strong implication of conditions such as \textit{if}, \textit{before}, \textit{after}; (2) \textbf{Key entity tracing:} text segments that share the same key entities are likely indicating dependencies; (3) \textbf{Co-reference} resolution is adopted to supplement (2); (4) \textbf{Event temporal relation resolution} technique is incorporated to handle the inconsistencies between narrative order and the \textit{actual} temporal order of the events.

-Without access to human refinements (\secref{sec:annot_process}), we leverage SRL to postulate all the segments of interests to construct the weakly-supervised set.
+\mypar{SRL Extraction.} Without access to human refinements (\secref{sec:annot_process}), we leverage SRL to postulate all the segments of interests to construct the weakly-supervised set.
+As SRL can detect multiple plausible ways to form the \texttt{ARG} frames with respect to the same \textit{central} verb, we need to additionally determine the most desirable parses \textit{for each action verb}.
+In this work, we simply select the most desirable SRL parses by choosing ones that maximize both: (1) the number of plausible segments (each centered around an action verb) \textit{within a sentence}, where they do not overlap above a certain threshold (set to be 60\% in this work), and (2) the number of \texttt{ARG}s in each of such segment.